mongodb/genny/docs/using.md

 # Creating a new Genny based workload repository
 Genny workloads can also live in repositories outside the genny repository.
 Here are the steps to create a new genny workload and configure them to run with DSI.

 For convenience, genny provides a command to create a new workload.
-This command creates the necessary directory and files for the new workload.
+This command creates the necessary directories and files for the new workload.

 1. First, let's initialize an existing workload repo in $HOME/new-workload-repo
 ```bash